 - Switch to a different provider.

 - Don’t upgrade your phone too often.
-Cell phones used to be fairly cheap or even free if you sign up for a 2 years plan.
-This is hardly true any more and the latest model phones can costs you a small fortune!
+Cell phones used to be fairly cheap or even free if you sign up for a two years plan.
+This is hardly true anymore, and the latest model phones can costs you a small fortune!

 - Buy from Amazon Wireless.
 Amazon Wireless offers a lot of choices that are often cheaper than a store-bought phone.